 The Great Lake Walkway

-A 10-kilometre (6.2-mile) paved trail that can be enjoyed by walkers and cyclists of all abilities, The Great Lake Walkway starts at Taupo Harbour and finishes in Five Mile Bay, passing through Two Mile Bay and Wharewaka Point in between.
-Scenic highlights include a number of native Kowhai trees, which provide shelter for the local wildlife, as well as expansive views of Tongariro National Park across the lake, which are best enjoyed in the winter period when Mounts Ruapehu, Tongariro and Ngauruhoe are covered in snow.
+A 10km (6.2mi) paved trail that can be enjoyed by walkers and cyclists of all abilities, the Great Lake Walkway starts at Taupo Harbour and finishes in Five Mile Bay, passing through Two Mile Bay and Wharewaka Point in between.
+Scenic highlights include a number of native Kōwhai trees, which provide shelter for the local wildlife, as well as expansive views of Tongariro National Park across the lake, which are best enjoyed in the winter period when Mounts Ruapehu, Tongariro and Ngauruhoe are covered in snow.

 Tongariro Alpine Crossing